sotoon/iam-client/README.md

 # IAM Client
-> A simple yet powerful library that empowers you using Bepa2 APIs.
+> A simple yet powerful library that empowers you using IAM APIs.

 ## Table of Contents
 * [General Info](#general-information)